-- There is opportunity for income splitting, an advantage of particular importance due to resultant tax savings
+- There is an opportunity for income splitting, an advantage of particular importance due to resultant tax savings.

 - Limited Resources: It is very difficult for a single businessman to make more capital.

-- Instability: The partnership form of organisation may come to an abrupt end on the death, lunacy or insolvency of the partner.
-The partnership may also be closed if a single partner expresses his desire to dissolve the partnership or to get it dissolved by the order of court on account of wrongful act of one or more other partners.
-The lack of trust among the partners may lead to dissolution of the firm.
+- Instability: The partnership form of organization may come to an abrupt end on the death, lunacy, or insolvency of the partner.
+The partnership may also be closed if a single partner expresses his desire to dissolve the partnership or to get it dissolved by the order of the court on account of a wrongful act of one or more other partners.
+The lack of trust among the partners may lead to the dissolution of the firm.

-- Restricted Enterprise: As the unlimited liability covers even the private fortune of the partners, the partners are bound to be over cautious.
+- Restricted Enterprise: As the unlimited liability covers even the private fortune of the partners, the partners are bound to be over-cautious.
 This restricts enterprise.
-In fact, the liability of individual partner may be regarded as excessive for most purposes.
-Therefore, the partnership form of business organisation tends to be useful only for small scale business, such as retail trade, a modern sized mercantile house or a very small manufacturing business.
+In fact, the liability of an individual partner may be regarded as excessive for most purposes.
+Therefore, the partnership form of business organization tends to be useful only for small-scale business, such as retail trade, a modern sized mercantile house, or very small manufacturing business.

-- Restriction on Transfer of Interest: In partnership, no partner can transfer his interest to the third party.
+- Restriction on Transfer of Interest: In a partnership, no partner can transfer his interest to a third party.
 If he wants to do so, he will have to seek the consent of all the other partners.
 This restricts the liquidity of his investment.
-In case of a company, any shareholder can transfer his shares to the third party without the consent of other shareholders.
+In the case of a company, any shareholder can transfer his shares to a third party without the consent of other shareholders.

-- Loss to the Society: The abruptly closure of the firm is a loss not to the firm but also to the society as a whole because the society is deprived of its products and some workers become out of job.
+- The loss to the Society: The abrupt closure of the firm is a loss not to the firm but also to the society as a whole because the society is deprived of its products and some workers become out of jobs.

-- Burden of Implied Authority: This may put heavy burden on the partners which may ruin the financial position of partners and may lead to the closure of the firm.
+- The burden of Implied Authority: This may put a heavy burden on the partners which may ruin the financial position of partners and may lead to the closure of the firm.

-- Liability after Retirement: In conclusion it can be said that the partnership form of organisation is suitable where the size of business is relatively small and the capital requirements are not high.
-This form of business organisation is most popular among lawyers, chartered accountants, doctors, solicitors and estate agents.
+- Liability after Retirement: In conclusion, it can be said that the partnership form of organization is suitable where the size of the business is relatively small and the capital requirements are not high.
+This form of business organization is most popular among lawyers, chartered accountants, doctors, solicitors, and estate agents.